egeeamu/voskhod/README.md

 this will generate input files filtered for quality in ./cleaned_input/assembly

-3. Launch Denovo Trinity assembly (selecting the correct value when requested):
+3- Launch Denovo Trinity assembly (selecting the correct value when requested):
 -Cores to use : the number of core on your computer available for the analysis -Ram to use : total ram on your computer minus 2 (ex 16Gb - 2 > 14GB)

 > ./03_denovo_assembly.sh

-4. Validate and anotate the assembly:
+4- Validate and annotate the assembly:

 The assembly to validate must be in ./assembly/raw in fastq format.
-The validated assembly will be in ./assembly/validated in sqlite format.
+This is precisely where the 03_denovo_assembly.sh script writes its output.
+The validated and annotated assembly will be written in ./assembly/validated in sqlite format.

-> ./99_voskhod_validate_assembly_.sh
+> ./validate_annotate_assembly.sh
-sortie dans assembly/validated

-Do steps 2 , 3 & 4 for all your species before continue.
+If you have multiple sources for transcriptomes, repeat steps 2 , 3 & 4 for all your sources before continue.

 5. Merge all de novo assemblys and reference cdna :
 Copy your validated Trinity's assemblys (from ./assembly/validated)  and your reference cdna (from ./reference_ts) in ./assembly/tomerge